A comparison between weakly protomodular and protomodular objects in unital categories: The case of left pseudocancellative unital magmas

-\begin{theorem} In the category $\LPM$, the subalgebras of a protomodular object are weakly protomodular. \end{theorem} \begin{proof} Let $Y$ be a protomodular object in $\LPM$ and $X$ a subalgebra of $Y$.
-Given an element $x \in X$, we show that condition (ii) in Theorem~\ref{T:wprot} holds.
+\begin{proof} Let \(Y\) be a protomodular object in \(\LPM\) and \(X\) a subalgebra of \(Y\).
+Given an element \(x \in X\), we show that condition (ii) in Theorem~\ref{T:wprot} holds.
 Let us consider the pullback diagram

-where $i$ is the inclusion, $\F(z)$ is the free LPM on one generator $z$, $\overline{x}$ denotes the universal map sending $z$ to $x$, $\iota_Y$ is the coproduct inclusion, $\lgroup \overline{x} \;\; 1_Y \rgroup$ is induced by the universal property of the coproduct, and $K$ is the kernel of the vertical split epimorphisms.
-Note that the pullback $P$ consists of those words of $F(z) + Y$ such that, when $z$ is replaced by $x$ and the operations are computed, the resulting word belongs to $X$.
-Since we are assuming that $Y$ is a protomodular object, the left vertical point is strong.
-Therefore $z \in P$ can be written as a word $w$ which is a combination of elements from $X$ and from $K$.
-Using the same argument as in the proof of Theorem~\ref{T:wprot}, we end up with a word of the form
+where \(i\) is the inclusion, \(\F(z)\) is the free LPM on one generator \(z\), \(\overline{x}\) denotes the universal morphism sending \(z\) to \(x\), \(\iota_Y\) is the coproduct inclusion, \(\lgroup \overline{x} \;\; 1_Y \rgroup\) is induced by the universal property of the coproduct, and \(K\) is the kernel of the vertical split epimorphisms.
+Note that the pullback \(P\) consists of those words of \(F(z) + Y\) such that, when \(z\) is replaced by \(x\) and the operations are computed, the resulting word belongs to \(X\).
+Since we are assuming that \(Y\) is a protomodular object, the left vertical point is strong.
+Moreover, the element $z$ belongs to $P$.
+Therefore, using exactly the same argument as in the proof of Theorem~\ref{T:wprot}, we end up with a word of the form